 GWNET Mentoring Programme 1/2018 – this programme ran from April 2018 to March 2019, with a cohort of 10 women mentees, and a participant group ranging from Africa, Asia and Europe to the Middle East, North and Latin America.

 GWNET Mentoring Programme 2/2019 – this 12-month programme began in March 2019 with over 20 mentees from around the world.
 Besides the bilateral mentor-mentee relationship, the programme offered a series of knowledge-transfer webinars.

 GWNET Mentoring Programme 3/2020 – this 12-month programme is designed to accelerate the careers of women in junior/middle management positions in energy, support their pathway to leadership positions and foster a global network of mentorship, knowledge-sharing and empowerment.
 The programme is made of up of 26 mentees from 20+ countries.

 The Women in Wind Global Leadership Program – this 9-month programme ran between May 2019 and January 2020, with a cohort of 8 mentees from around the world.
 It was designed to accelerate the careers of women in the wind industry, support their pathway to leadership positions and foster a global network of mentorship, knowledge-sharing and empowerment.
 The programme was jointly organised with the Global Wind Energy Council.

 The Women in Wind Global Leadership Program 2020 – the second cohort of this 9-month programme with 15 mentees was launched in January 2020, with the goal to accelerate the careers of women in the wind industry, support their pathway to leadership positions and foster a global network of mentorship, knowledge-sharing and empowerment.
 This programme is jointly organised with the Global Wind Energy Council.

 Regional Mentoring Programmes for Latin American Countries (LAC) as well as the Middle East and North Africa (MENA) – this programme ran between November 2019 and September 2020 with a cohort of 45 women and was designed to accelerate the careers of women in junior/middle management positions in the renewable energy and energy efficiency sector.
-This programme is organised in partnership with the German Federal Ministry for Economic Affairs and Energy (BMWi).
+This programme was organised in partnership with the German Federal Ministry for Economic Affairs and Energy (BMWi).